 Master of Accountancy

 The Master of Accountancy (MAc) is intended to meet the needs of both career-changers and those already working in the profession who wish to further develop their expertise.
 For many students, the MAc will satisfy the education requirements to sit for the CPA or Certified Management Accountant (CMA) examinations.
-If planning to sit for the CPA exam, our CPA review courses can be taken as a preparatory class for the exam, and count as elective courses toward the Master of Accountancy degree.

 Students may pursue the Master of Accountancy degree in person through our evening and full-time day programs in San Francisco or online from anywhere at their own pace.
 And starting in Fall 2015, students will have the option to enroll in the accelerated online MAc program.